 Living Beyond the Judgmental Self:

-In additional to analyzing our judgmental ways and questioning the legitimacy of our claims, we can take supplementary steps to work towards rising above the natural cognitive habit of judging others.
+In addition to analyzing our judgmental ways and questioning the legitimacy of our claims, we can take supplementary steps to work towards rising above the natural cognitive habit of judging others.
 There are a wide variety of spiritual and psychological practices that you can undertake to help move you towards living beyond your judgment self:

 - Discover Your True Self: By taking the time to connect with your deeper nature in meditation and increasing your spiritual understanding, you will naturally begin to understand how every human being, regardless of race, sex, religion, or class, is connected at the deepest level of reality.

-- Use the Power of Intention and Attention: After you have formed the intention to rise above the mental pattern of judging others, you can use the power of attention to restructure your cognitions of judgment.
+- Use the Power of Intention and Attention: After you have formed the intention to rise above the mental pattern of judging others, you can use the power of attention to restructuring your cognitions of judgment.
 If, on a regular basis, you ask yourself questions like the ones listed above and explore the answers within yourself, you will assuredly become less judgmental.
 It is especially important to pay close attention to the negative consequences that result from judging others and the positive effects that come when we feel open and connected to those around us.

 - Remember the Ultimate Spiritual Truth: In the mystical lands of India, the phrase Namaste, which translates to mean ‘the divine in me respects and honors the divine in you,’ is a common greeting that is used to remind individuals how each and every person is in fact the same.
 At the deepest level of everyone’s being lays a level of pure consciousness that is not superior or inferior to anyone, but rather equal to all.
 By consistently reminding yourself of this truth, you will begin to feel connected to everyone that you encounter.